 - Several dietary supplements, including riboflavin, coenzyme Q10, and the herbs butterbur and feverfew, have been studied for migraine, with some promising results in preliminary studies.

-- Acupuncture hasn’t been studied as extensively for neck pain as for some other conditions such as back pain.
-However, the available evidence indicates that people who receive acupuncture for neck pain have better pain relief than those who don’t receive acupuncture.
-The small number of studies that have compared actual acupuncture with simulated acupuncture show that patients receiving actual acupuncture had better pain relief than those receiving simulated acupuncture.
+- Acupuncture hasn’t been studied as extensively for neck pain as for some other conditions.
+A large randomized clinical trial in Germany found that people who received acupuncture for neck pain had better pain relief than those who didn’t receive acupuncture.
+Several small studies have compared actual acupuncture with simulated acupuncture, but the amount of research is limited.
+No current guidelines recommend acupuncture for neck pain.

 - There is some evidence that spinal manipulation or mobilization (movement imposed on joints and muscles) may help to relieve neck pain, but much of the research on these techniques has been of low quality.